 Dealing with the criminal justice system can be a scary and confusing experience, especially for those whose prior experience with law enforcement and the criminal justice system is limited to what they have seen on television and in the movies.
 When you hear warrants discussed, you may not understand exactly what this means.
 Indeed, there are multiple different types of warrants that can lead to your arrest.
 If you are concerned that a warrant has been issued for your arrest in Los Angeles County, the best thing you can do is to contact a skilled, local Los Angeles criminal defense lawyer like Eric D. Davis, Attorney at Law.
 Below, we explain how to find out if you have a warrant out, how different types of warrants work, and how an experienced criminal defense lawyer in Glendale, CA like Eric Davis can help you deal with each type.

 There are two types of warrants that allow the police to arrest you, with one type being known as an arrest warrant and the other type being known as a bench warrant.
 There are also search warrants, which can lead to your arrest if something is found during the search that gives the officers probable cause to arrest you.
-Anytime you are concerned about any time of warrant, reach out to an experienced Los Angeles County criminal defense attorney like Eric Davis right away.
+Anytime you are concerned about any time of warrant, reach out to an experienced San Bernardino criminal defense lawyer like Eric Davis right away.

 An arrest warrant is issued after the police conduct some sort of investigation into a crime and make an application to a judge.
 If the judge believes there is probable cause for an arrest to be made, they will issue the warrant.
 The police can, and usually will act on the warrant immediately and place you under arrest.
 As noted above, you or a loved one should reach out to a battle-tested criminal defense attorney like Eric D. Davis, Attorney at Law as soon as possible once you learn an arrest warrant has been issued against you.
 Often within only hours, you will be faced with important early events like your arraignment and bail hearing, where you will not want to be without an experienced Los Angeles lawyer for criminal arraignments by your side.